alan1231/yuna-im-project/frontend-vue/src/composables/README.md

 - Keep one WebSocket per user session.
 - Do not reconnect on every room switch.
 - Send an `active_conversation` control message when the selected room changes.
-- Normal chat sends should include only the intended recipient and text; the Go backend owns sender identity and `conversation_id` recomputation.
+- Normal chat sends should include only the intended recipient and text/attachment; the Go backend owns sender identity and `conversation_id` recomputation.